Thinkinary/thinkinary-docs/docs/articles/README.md

 The process of adding articles varies for different platforms.
-On mobile the user starts by specifying the article title and on the web, the user if faced with a editor directly.
-However the case, when a user initializes his article (be it by specifying the article title, article body or the cover image), a draft is first created.
+On mobile the user starts by specifying the article title and on the web the user is faced directly with an editor.
+However the case, when a user initializes the article (be it by specifying the article title, article body or the cover image), a draft is first created.
 The draft shall be saved the firebase realtime database in the order:

 ```typescript